zavor85/zavor85/README.md

 ### Hi there 👋

+Hey 👋🏻,

+I am a Software Engineer from Latvia🇱🇻.
+I am interested in, new technologies and computer science.
+Now, I working by Software Developer at CODELEX: [codelex.io](https://www.codelex.io/), this is a good place, for starting my IT career, but this is just the beginning, so I will go towards my goal and achieve new heights!!!

+You can see what I am currently up to on natterstefan.me.

 <!--
 **zavor85/zavor85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.